masolimano/maneage/reproduce/software/make/README.md

 Libraries or Python modules that are used at compile time must be normal prerequisites (not order-only), because they are used during the building of the program.

+### Copyright information
+This file is part of Maneage (https://maneage.org).

+This file is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This file is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this file.
+If not, see <http://www.gnu.org/licenses/>.